corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 ### Upgrade 4.11 CorDapps

 You must update all custom CorDapps being upgraded that are running on Corda 4.11 nodes so they use Java 17 and Kotlin 1.9.
-For steps on updating Cordapps, see [Upgrading a CorDapp to Corda Enterprise Edition 4.12]({{< relref "app-upgrade-notes-enterprise.md" >}}).
+For steps on updating Cordapps, see [Upgrading CorDapps to newer platform versions]({{< relref "app-upgrade-notes.md" >}}).

 #### Flow versioning
 You must annotate any flow that initiates other flows with the `@InitiatingFlow` annotation, which is defined as: